 These are also not isolated cases.
 When people are complaining in masses, there must be something fishy going on.

 4. Account suspended right before you earn the minimum points to cash out

 A number of complaints on this too, where people get their accounts completely closed, for no apparent reason, just before they earn the minimum points required for cashing out.
-Or their accounts get closed for reasons like fraudulent activities, for which Toluna is not able to support with any evidence.

 I certainly do not recommend Toluna Surveys.